 In teaching someone how a face conveys emotion, you may choose to isolate one part, such as turning brows down to indicate disapproval, or up for surprise.
 We recommend that you enlarge the screen to maximum size.
 After you play, use the browser back arrow to return to the main web site.
 The left side of the game screen shows a face that moves according to these control buttons: RESET: Redraw the face with a neutral expression. motion: Click once to make the head stop moving while displaying expressions.

+Tourette Syndrome.
 This material was compiled by Luc De Nil, Ph.D., Chair of the Graduate Department of Speech-Language Pathology, University of Toronto, and by Paul Sandor, M.D., Director of the Tourette's Syndrome Clinic, University Health Network.

 Download brochure What is Tourette’s Syndrome?
 Tourette’s Syndrome (TS) was first described in 1885 as a separate disease by the French physician, Dr. Georges Gilles de la Tourette.
 One of the main characteristics is the presence of multiple motor and vocal tics.
 Speaking of speech.
 GOSSLP.